Adamtaranto/TIRmite/README.md

 Three classes of output are produced:
   1. All significant TIR hit sequences written to fasta (per query HMM).
   2. Candidate elements comprised of paired TIRs are written to fasta (per query HMM).
-  3. Genomic annotations of candidate elements and, optionally, TIR hits are written as a single GFF3 file.
+  3. Genomic annotations of candidate elements and, optionally, TIR hits (paired and unpaired) are written as a single GFF3 file.

 # Algorithm overview